45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 Highlights of this book:

-Sharable desserts × satisfying snacks × popular signature desserts × French classic desserts, 55 representative works of the new French dessert style, representing sweet France!
+Shareable desserts × satisfying snacks × popular signature desserts × classic French desserts, 55 representative works of the new French dessert style, representing sweet France!

 Reason for recommendation:

-1. By recounting several years of store opening experience, the author deciphers the winning product objectives and business rules of popular dessert shops.
+1. By recounting several years of store opening experience, the author deciphers popular dessert shops' winning product objectives and business rules.

 2. This book has been the best-selling book in the food history category on the French Amazon for many years.

-3. How to make the taste of desserts stand the test of time?
+3. How do you make desserts taste stand the test of time?
 The finished dessert needs to rest, cool, and even be transported.
 What kind of recipe can prevent the flavor from being lost?
 What techniques can keep the taste and appearance of desserts consistent?
-"The New Fashion of Continental Desserts: Cyril Lignac's Dessert Making" will reveal the secrets to you one by one.
+"The New Fashion of Continental Desserts: Cyril Lignac's Dessert Making" will reveal the secrets to you individually.

 26. Le Cordon Bleu Pastry School by Le Cordon Bleu